breakdowns/slam-mirrorbot/.github/ISSUE_TEMPLATE/bug_report.md

 Any other details about the issue.

 **NOTE:**
 We don't provide support for modified code/repo of slam-mirrorbot, so don't report errors/bug arising from your modified code.
-Fix it yourself :)
+Fix it yourself.